binkley/homebrewery-files/witch.md

 # The Witch
 A D&D 5e (2024) spellcasting class. <br>
 Not a Cleric, Druid, Sorcerer, Warlock, nor Wizard.
 Definitely not a martial.
+Someone to respect, listen to, and fear in confrontations.

 | Core Witch Traits ||
 |--|--|